NFPN/CodingChallenges/README.md

 # CodingChallenges
-C# Programming tests using visual studio proposed by teachers.
+C# Programming tests using visual studio proposed by brazillian teachers.

 Obs: Pt-Br lang used for ui text and comments.